Stella1230/FisherIrisDataSetProject/README.md

 ```
 ### Statistical Summary.

-I have found two ways to find a summary of each attribute.
-The describe method it better as it is easier for viewing purposes.
-Both methods are below.
+I have found two ways to find a summary of each attribute both methods are shown below.
+The python "describe" method is a better option as it is easier to code and is a good viewing option that will display the median, mean, min, max, standard deviations etc. It is a good idea to to create this as it is easy to view and can indicate any unexpected or surprising distributions in the dataset.

 ```python
     # Describe the data (count, mean etc)